joeclark-phd/data-engineers-manual/manuscript/chapter03.md

 What it means to call this an **abstraction** is that application developers, or other users working with the data, will simply interact with tables, rows, and columns.
 The underlying implementation of data storage on disk will be handled by the database management system and will be invisible to users.
-One data table could be physically implemented on one disk or distributed across multiple disks, partitioned to keep rows together or to keep columns together, stored in the order data was added or in numerical or alphabetical order---but
+A data table could be physically implemented on one disk or distributed across multiple disks, partitioned to keep rows together or to keep columns together, stored in the order data was added or in numerical or alphabetical order---but